-Let me tell you a case, so on one fine day, Martha who is the Customer Success Manager of a Marketing Automation company decides to make a check-up call with one of her clients whom she assessed to have an upsell opportunity, and interestingly she never made an engagement with the client in the past few months.
+Let me tell you a case, so on one fine day, Martha who is the CSM of a Marketing Automation company decides to make a check-up call with one of her clients whom she assessed to have an upsell opportunity, and interestingly she never made an engagement with the client in the past few months.

 As soon as Martha’s client picked up her call, she went ahead with saying

 “Hey, I’m calling because I just want to check in and see how things are going.”

 The client made a cold reply mentioning that things were going well and that was it.
 After that Martha did not bother to take up the conversation ahead.
 Where she could have shared information in terms of a value proposition or tips to make the client’s life easier or probably an inlet of any issues with the client’s account.